-Bobbit's experiences as a divemaster and videographer in Anilao, Philippines (together with dive instructor and conservationist, Boy Siojo) were featured in an episode on ANC's Green Living TV show in March 2013.
+Bobbit was featured, together with environmental activist, AG Sano, on Solar News Cafe in June 2014, and his work on the "Philippine Marine Biodiversity" documentary was shown on Solar Nightly News in April 2014, ANC, and other news channels.
+His experiences as a divemaster and videographer in Anilao, Philippines (together with dive instructor and conservationist, Boy Siojo) were featured in an episode on ANC's Green Living TV show in March 2013.
 Bobbit has also worked with professional videographer, Mel Segarra, in shooting dive sites around Anilao for the Islands Insider TV series that is being edited for release on the National Geographic (Philippines) channel.
-Anilao is considered to be "the center of the center of marine biodiversity in the world."
+The waters flowing from Puerta Galera in Mindoro to Anilao in Batangas are considered by scientists, both in the Philippines and in other countries, to be "the center of the center of marine biodiversity."

-Profile photo thanks to Jan Acosta of NUDI.
+Profile photo thanks to Boogs Rosales and Wowie Wong of NUDI.